 Kern Peak Trail is a 32.5 mile loop trail located near Springville, California and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking and backpacking and is accessible from June until October.
+The trail is primarily used for hiking and backpacking and is best used from June until October.

 Did this hike/climb on 9-5-15.
 I took the old Kern Pk trail which was in ok shape but you could still follow it all the way to the peak and is faint in some places but easy to find.
 Its in real good shape once you get above treeline.
 Also did nearby Toowa Pk to the east, but had to do X-country hiking to get to it.
 Golden Trout Ck is still flowing quite well better than the So.
 Fork Kern River